 If you are installing a drought tolerant landscape in California (a Mediterranean environment), plan around the goal of installing your new plants in November (ideally) through May (last resort).
-Most summer-dry plants (those from Mediterranean climates) are entering dormancy in late Spring or Summer and, if installed at that time, will not have a chance to get established before the heat of summer.
-Extra water in the summer will not help a summer-dry plant get through the heat, since they are not actively growing and not taking up much water from the soil.
-They also don't like to have wet feet, so overwatering increases their stress.
+Most summer-dry plants (those from Mediterranean climates) are entering dormancy in late Spring or Summer and, if installed at that time, will not as much chance to get established before the heat of summer.
+Extra water in the summer will not necessarily help a summer-dry plant get through the heat, since many are not actively growing and not taking up much water from the soil.
+Many also don't like to have wet feet, so overwatering can increase their stress.
 If you just can't wait for the cool season, don't overwater, and expect some percentage of your new plants to die.

 NOTE: Some California native plants are more likely to do fine when planted in late spring and summer months, including desert and riparian plants, grasses and shade plants.

 SLEEP, CREEP, LEAP